AI-generated

 Doctrines

-• Ultra Vires Acts — An ultra vires act is one not within the corporate powers conferred by the Corporation Code or articles of incorporation, or not necessary or incidental to the exercise of such powers.
-The Court held that providing gratuity pay is within the express corporate powers under Section 36(10) of the Corporation Code, and thus cannot be considered ultra vires.
+• Ultra Vires Doctrine — An ultra vires act is one not within the corporate powers conferred by the Corporation Code or the articles of incorporation, or not necessary or incidental to such powers.
+Providing gratuity pay for employees is an express corporate power under the Code, thus resolutions granting such benefits are not ultra vires.

 Key Excerpts